 The German health care system has the following outstanding features compared internationally: Nowhere else in Europe is there a dual system of private (PHI) and statutory health insurance (SHI).
 One can in essence only find a structured SHI system with free choice of health insurance company (right to freely select the health insurance company) in the Netherlands and Switzerland.
+In this respect, the German health system differs from the tax-financed state health system in Britain, which provides the population access to health services that are largely free of charge.
+According to the World Health Organisation, healthcare expenditure in Britain amounts to 9.8 percent of the country’s gross domestic product (2016), which is lower than Germany (11.1 percent of GDP).
+Private healthcare expenditure in Britain is at the same moderate level as in Germany.
 The statutory health insurance plays a dominant role in the German health care system: Some 90 percent of the population are insured through the SHI.

 The AOK looks after over 25 million people - almost one third of the population in Germany.
 Around 61,000 employees guarantee an efficient service in 1,380 branches.
 With about 35 percent market share, the AOK is one of the largest health insurance companies in the statutory health insurance.